Courtesy titles in the United Kingdom: Courtesy titles

-If a peer of one of the top three ranks of the peerage (a duke, marquess or earl) has more than one title, his eldest son – himself not a peer – may use one of his father's lesser titles "by courtesy".
-However, the father continues to be the substantive holder of the peerage title, and the son is only using the title by courtesy, unless issued a writ of acceleration.
+If a peer of one of the top three ranks of the peerage (a duke, a marquess or an earl) has more than one title, his eldest son – himself not a peer – may use one of his father's lesser titles "by courtesy".
+However, the father continues to be the substantive holder of the peerage title, and the son is using the title by courtesy only, unless issued a writ of acceleration.
 The eldest son of the eldest son of a duke or marquess may use a still lower title, if one exists.
-In legal documents, the courtesy title is implied but not used directly, e.g. the name of the person is given then "commonly called [title]".
+In legal documents, the courtesy title is implied, but not used directly – that is, the name of the person is given, followed by "commonly called [title]".

-For example, the Duke of Norfolk is also the Earl of Arundel and Baron Maltravers.
-His eldest son is therefore styled "Earl of Arundel" (without the definite article "The" which indicates a substantive title).
+For example, the Duke of Norfolk is also Earl of Arundel and Baron Maltravers.
+His eldest son is, therefore, styled "Earl of Arundel" ("the" does not precede it, as this would indicate a substantive title).
 Lord Arundel's eldest son (should he have one during his father's lifetime) would be styled "Lord Maltravers".
 However, only the Duke of Norfolk is actually a peer; his son Lord Arundel and his hypothetical grandson Lord Maltravers are not.

-Courtesy titles are only used by the peer's eldest living son, and the eldest son's eldest living son, and so forth.
-Other descendants are not permitted to use the peer's subsidiary titles.
+Courtesy titles are used by the peer's eldest living son, and the eldest son's eldest living son, and so forth, only; other descendants are not permitted to use the peer's subsidiary titles.
 Only the heir apparent (and heir apparent to the heir apparent, and so on) may use them.
-An heir presumptive (e.g., a brother, nephew, or cousin) does not use a courtesy title.
+An heir presumptive (for instance, a brother, nephew, or cousin) does not use a courtesy title.
 However, Scottish practice allows the style Master/Mistress of X to an heir presumptive as well as to an heir apparent; for example, the brother of the present Marquess of Tweeddale, Lord Alistair Hay, has the title Master of Tweeddale.

-Holders of courtesy titles do not, at the Court of St James's, have their title preceded by the definite article "The": e.g., 'Earl of Arundel' rather than 'the Earl of Arundel'.
+Holders of courtesy titles do not, at the Court of St James's, have their title preceded by "the": "Earl of Arundel" rather than "the Earl of Arundel", for instance.

-Wives are entitled to use the feminine form of their husbands' courtesy titles.
-Thus, the wife of an Earl of Arundel would be styled "Countess of Arundel" (again, without the article).
+Wives are entitled to use the feminine forms of their husbands' courtesy titles.
+Thus, the wife of an Earl of Arundel would be styled "Countess of Arundel" (again, without the definite article in front).

-The children (either male or female) of holders of courtesy titles bear the styles as would be theirs if their fathers actually held the peerages by which they were known: e.g., Serena Stanhope, daughter of Viscount Petersham (heir to the Earl of Harrington) had the style of The Honourable, which is reserved for daughters of viscounts and barons, a title which her father only held by courtesy.
+The children (either male or female) of holders of courtesy titles bear the styles as would be theirs if their fathers actually held the peerages by which they were known; for example, Serena Stanhope, daughter of Viscount Petersham (heir to the Earl of Harrington), had the style of the Honourable, which is reserved for daughters of viscounts and barons, a title which her father held by courtesy only.